China slams damning UN rights report on Xinjiang as 'illegal, null and void' | Politics

 Wang said the OHCHR has been reduced to being the accomplice of the US and other western countries to force the developing countries to fall in line with them.

-But at the same time he pointed out that "despite its illegality and zero credibility, the report did not go to the extent of to play up the allegation such a genocide, forced labour religious oppression and forced sterilisation''.
+But at the same time, he pointed out that despite its illegality and zero credibility, the report did not go to the extent of playing up the allegations such as genocide, forced labour religious oppression and forced sterilisation''.

 ''It shows that the lies of the Century concocted by the US and other countries have already collapsed,'' Wang said, adding that nearly 100 countries including several countries spoke in support of China over its policies in Xinjiang.